 It’s easy to understand why many people will view this as an act of God.

-The total solar eclipse that will cross America this summer — an event that last happened 99 years ago — will be an important moment for scientific observers and a massive nationwide spectator event.
+The total solar eclipse that will cross America — an event that last happened 99 years ago — will be an important moment for scientific observers and a massive nationwide spectator event.
 It will also, for many people of faith, be evidence of God’s majesty — and even, to a few, a harbinger of the coming end of the world.

 “I don’t think it’s an accident that God put us human beings here on Earth where we can actually see total solar eclipses.
 I think God wants us to make these discoveries,” said Hugh Ross, who is both an astronomer and a minister.
 “I would argue that God on purpose made the universe beautiful, and one of the beauties is a solar eclipse.”